 - Other Situations Impacting Exchange Visitor Safety (e.g., natural disasters, civil unrest, outbreaks of violence)

-If you have questions about whether or not an incident should be reported, it is always best to consult with OISS.
-Scholars should contact a J-1 Scholar Advisor immediately to discuss the matter at firstname.lastname@example.org.
-Students should contact a Student Advisor immediately at email@example.com.
+If you have questions about whether or not an incident should be reported, you are welcome to consult with OISS.
+Scholars should contact a J-1 Scholar Advisor immediately to discuss the matter at email@example.com.
+Students should contact a Student Advisor immediately at firstname.lastname@example.org.
+But again, please be aware that OISS is not a confidential resource.